devj1988/Finance-AI-assistant/README.md

 ### LLM

 The LLM used is gemini-2.0-flash.
+It was chosen because of its generious free tier offering.

 ### UI
 - Streamlit-based interface